A GUIDE TO VINTAGE STAR WARS FIGURES & ACCESSORIES

 • Logray (sorry, no picture)

-The F/A bootleg figures shown above were made in Mexico in the 80s and do have 3-5 articulation points.
+The fully articulated bootleg (F/A 1c ,1d) figures shown above were made in Mexico in the 80s and do have 3-5 articulation points.
 Again those have ball-joints, but this time the legs are not movable.
 Leia can move her head and her arms whereas Luke and Han can move their waist and have 4 points of articulation.
 The Luke and Hans from this line are known with two different torsos used: Luke Bespin and Han Solo Bespin.
 The arms used for both are moulded from Luke Bespin, whereas the legs are always moulded from Han Solo Bespin.
 There are multiple colours used on all three figures and they do pop up on 90s cardbacks as well.
 It’s unclear if overstock was used in the 90s or if they still were in production at that time.

 The following figures are known: